Have you ever done something brilliant (I mean absolutely amazing!) but you just didn't realize it until years later?

 My grandmother passed away before the holidays, and it was very unexpected.

-I was luckier than most people -- I was able to talk with her a few days before she died so I could tell her that I loved her.
+I was luckier than most -- I was able to talk with her a few days before she died so I could tell her that I loved her.
 I know she already knew this but I was so happy to be able to tell her again.

 As when most family members pass away, relatives inherit things.
 My parents told me they were bringing a few items to me when they visited for the holidays.